 Remember: The busiest trading hours are when two sessions are simultaneously active, especially the intersection hours of London + NY (London’s closing hours are usually very volatile and characterized by powerful trends).

 Tip: The best days to trade are Tuesday – Friday, at NY early afternoon hours.

 It’s Time to Begin!

 Now you understand why Forex has become the most popular market in the world.
 You also understand how inviting and convenient it is, for all kinds of traders, at any hour, in any place, and with any amount of money.
 Forex offers massive earnings potential for traders of all types.

-While one trader relates to Forex as an opportunity to attempt to earn additional income; a second trader may look at Forex as a great long-term investment opportunity in order to make nice returns on his savings instead of letting them rest in the bank; a third trader might consider Forex a full-time profession, studying market analyses thoroughly so he can make big returns systematically; meanwhile a fourth trader, who is willing to take risks may look for ways leverage his positions to maximize his gains.
+While one trader relates to Forex as an opportunity in an attempt to earn additional income, a second trader may look at Forex as a great long-term investment opportunity in order to make nice returns on his savings instead of letting them rest in the bank.
+A third trader might consider Forex a full-time profession, studying market analyses thoroughly so he can make big returns systematically; meanwhile a fourth trader, who is willing to take risks may look for ways leverage his positions to maximize his gains.